 - the implications of the emergence of broader societal objectives that recognise the importance of health, education, leisure, poverty reduction and the natural environment, and the limitations of a GDP growth target.

-In addition to considering the impact of environmental change on existing work, the Resource and Environment practice fosters the development of actuarial involvement in new areas of environmental work, for example:
+In addition to considering the impact of environmental change on existing work, the Sustainability Board (the “Board”) fosters the development of actuarial involvement in new areas of environmental work as well as those that support the Sustainable Development Goals, for example:

 - advising the government and energy generators on long term energy projections